kaustgen/Cyber_Visualization_Assistance/README.md

                     - CVE-2024-5412
         ```
     - In the above example the (CVE-2025-1111) would be an attribute in a Vulnerability node belonging to web-server, while CVE-2024-5412 vulnerability node would belong to the Service Node (Apache) which relates to the port node 80.
 A NIC node with IP 127.0.0.1 would also be created belonging to web-server
-    - In this way we can create complex relationship with basic heirarchy
+    - In this way we can create complex and most importantly QUERIABLE network maps through just our markdown notes!
     ![Neo4J Output](examples/images/image.png)

 You can see some examples in ./template.md and in the /examples directory.
 Our LLM and Neo4J instance can currently handle the creation of 6 different nodes and 6 different relationships.

+## Queries
+The single most powerful thing about using Neo4J is we can run queries on complex networks, which may illuminate attack vectors we haven't previously seen before.
+Some example queries can be seen in Neo4J_Cypher_Examples, and if you don't use cypher then almost all of modern AI systems can write one for you if you give it the hierarchy I show below

 If you prefer to read Cypher, then you can see our full node types and relationships here:
 **Node Hierarchy:**